 Saltus: Your future starts here!

 Founded in 1888 as a boys' grammar school, Saltus became fully co-educational in 1991, a change matched by extensive building renovation.
 Over 950 students are educated in three constituent schools: Lower Primary (Foundation Year, Saltus 1 & 2), which has its own separate campus, Upper Primary (Saltus 3, 4, 5 & 6) and the Secondary Department (Saltus 7 – 11) which also includes the Saltus Graduate Years (Saltus 12 & 13).
 Both Upper Primary and the Secondary Department share the main campus on the northwestern outskirts of Hamilton.
-The Headmaster, Ted Staunton, assumed his post in August of 2009 having formerly been the Head of St. Andrew's College in Canada.
+The current Head of School, Claire Charlemagne, assumed her post in 2013 having formerly served at the school for 11 years.

 Each grade has four forms of entry with an overall student/teacher ratio of approximately 1 to 11.
 Seventy-five percent of the students are Bermudian; 25% are from the international community which (through international finance, insurance, trust management and tourism) forms a central part of the Bermudian economy.
 Saltus is proud to have educated many leading figures in Bermuda's political and business world along with members of almost every leading family in Bermudian society.
 It is equally proud of the flexibility with which it has led educational change.
 Its popularity is reflected in substantial waiting lists for entry.